 (You can see a planned approach to collecting evidence, using monitoring methods, in this Example Monitoring Plan)

-3. Interpreting the evidence objectively
+3. Interpret the evidence objectively

 Managers need to interpret the evidence of performance they have collected through applying monitoring methods.
 This step is about ensuring objectivity

-Questions for managers to consider are:
+Questions for you to consider are:

 • Is the evidence complete?